andrehora/andrehora.github.io/README.md

-Professor in the [Department of Computer Science](https://dcc.ufmg.br) at [UFMG](https://ufmg.br), Brazil.
+**Andre Hora** is a professor in the [Department of Computer Science](https://dcc.ufmg.br) at [UFMG](https://ufmg.br), Brazil.
-Member of the [Applied Software Engineering Research Group (ASERG)](http://aserg.labsoft.dcc.ufmg.br) lab.
+He is member of the [Applied Software Engineering Research Group (ASERG)](http://aserg.labsoft.dcc.ufmg.br).
-PhD in Computer Science from the [University of Lille](https://www.univ-lille.fr), France.
+He obtained his Ph.D. in Computer Science from the [University of Lille](https://www.univ-lille.fr), France.
-Previously, postdoctoral researcher at DCC/UFMG, software developer at [Inria](https://www.inria.fr/en) (Lille, France), and research intern at Siemens (Erlangen, Germany).
+Previously, he was a postdoctoral researcher at DCC/UFMG, a software developer at [Inria](https://www.inria.fr/en) (Lille, France), and a research intern at Siemens (Erlangen, Germany).

 > **Research interests**: Software Testing, Software Evolution, Software Maintenance, Mining Software Repositories